rudy5004/se_project_react/README.md

-# Project 10: What to Wear React Project
+# Project 11: What to Wear React Project

 Welcome to the WTWR (What to Wear) React project!
-This project is focused on building the front end of a web application that recommends clothing based on real-time weather data.
-The application interacts with the OpenWeather API to fetch current weather conditions, then filters and displays relevant clothing items to the user.

-Throughout this project, you will create and style various React components, including weather cards, modals, and headers.
-You will also learn to manage React state, handle API requests, and implement responsive design principles to ensure the application looks great on all devices.
-By the end of this project, you'll have a fully functional front-end application ready for further enhancements.
+In this sprint, I focused on enhancing the web application by implementing a temperature unit toggle switch using React context and setting up a profile page route with React Router.
+I also handled form submissions with controlled components or refs and integrated a mock server to simulate API interactions.
+This setup helps with practicing state management, routing, and API communication.
+The updated application improves functionality and offers a more dynamic user experience.

 ### Tech Stack